 In 2018, the personal information of thousands of customers using Ticketmaster UK was compromised due to an attack that targeted third party code.
 Ticketmaster was using a plugin from a third-party supplier on its payment pages.
 The plugin was infiltrated using malicious software resulting in customer information being compromised.
-With the expansion of IoT during the pandemic supply chain attacks are more commonplace.
+With the expansion of IoT during the pandemic supply chain attacks are more commonplace

-As well, COVID tracking constitutes 14% of COVID-19 IoT projects - if you’ve interacted, or uploaded personal information to an app that traces patients, records statistics or maps outbreaks you’ve interacted with IoT.
-Despite the importance of pandemic IoT in everyday lives, the quick adoption by so many users has generated large numbers of vulnerabilities.
+As well, COVID tracking constitutes 14% of COVID-19 IoT projects.
+If you’ve interacted, or uploaded personal information to an app that records statistics or maps outbreaks you’ve interacted with IoT.
+Despite the importance of pandemic IoT in everyday lives, the quick adoption by so many users has created many vulnerabilities.
 The extent of these vulnerabilities has only recently begun to be measured.

 When Hadrian looks for holes in the first layer it also sees the layers behind it.
-Hadrian could identify if there’s a leak in one of the IoT devices contained in the second layer that has created an access point allowing connection to an enterprise’s network.
+Hadrian collects real time data which can identify if there’s a leak in one of the IoT devices contained in the second layer.
+By identifying the leak, Hadrian identifies if an access point allowing connection to an enterprise’s network has been created.
 If one of the IoT devices was able to pass along a piece of malware Hadrian could detect that too.